 Four marathon runners (one from England, one from the U.S., a Czech and an Australian Aborigine) prepare to run in the Olympic games.
 The film follows each one and shows what their motivations are for running in the games.

-Moore and Caine play dual rolls in this off-beat and highly silly caper - a pair of small time con-men and a partnership of nuclear physicists.
+Sir Roger Moore and Sir Michael Caine play dual roles in this off-beat and highly silly caper, a pair of small time conmen, and a partnership of nuclear physicists.
 As conmen, they use ...
 See full summary »

 A man new to a smallish British town joins an amateur theatre company.
 Once there, he discovers that the drama on stage is quite often nothing compared to what's happening behind the scenes...
 See full summary »

 2 of 2 people found this review helpful.

 Was this review helpful to you?